chrisalbon/mlai/content/python/if_and_if_else_statements.md

 Title: if and if else
 Slug: if_and_if_else_statements
 Summary: if and if else
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ### Create a variable with the status of the conflict.